 Traces chromatin organization in mammalian nuclei with super-resolution microscopy.

-Inspects the 3D path of DNA through whole chromosomes with super-resolution microscopy.
+Chases epigenetic marks along the path of DNA with super-resolution microscopy.